helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     2. Press the **Create Compartment** button.

     3. Supply a name for the compartment in the Name text field.
-This example uses "helidon-examples", but it can be any name you like that uses alphanumeric characters and the hyphen (`-`) character.
+This example uses "helidon-examples", but it can be any name you like that conforms to OCI's valid character requirements.

     4. Supply a description for the compartment in the Description text field.
 This example uses "A compartment for Helidon Examples" but it can be any text you like.